gijsdev/ublock-hide-yt-shorts/CONTRIBUTING.md

 Don't keep unnecessary `.style-scope` classes in your filter, for example.

 ## Always try to include "Shorts" in your filter
 Always try to select an element which has the name or text "Shorts" in it.
-I might add Reels to the list but I'm cautious to not interfere with other elements on the page.
+I might add Reels to the list, but I'm cautious to not interfere with other elements on the page.

 ## Point to the specific elements
-It's not always clear what elements you're talking about.
-Try to include a screenshot of the elements or a link to a specific page where you will always find the elements.
+It's not always immediately clear what elements you're talking about.
+Try to include a screenshot of the elements or a link to a specific page where you will find the elements.